Financial inclusion

 Small Business

-The electronic channel migration has enabled a considerable number of small businesses (and even sole traders) to migrate to the CIB Business Online platform, which is an electronic channel with a wide range of functionalities – e.g., multiple transfers, direct debit orders, extensive forms and self administration functions – thereby replacing many previously paper-based processes.
+Not only SMEs and large companies, but also small businesses (and even sole traders) may use the CIB Business Online platform, which is an electronic channel with a wide range of functionalities – e.g. multiple transfers, direct debit orders, extensive range of forms and self-administration functions – thereby replacing many previously paper-based processes.

-In addition, for recently established small businesses and other customers with a low number of transactions, we offer the Partner Start Account Package, which provides them with a cost-effective means of conducting their banking.
-As part of this package, we waive the following fees during an initial discount period:
+In addition, for recently established small businesses and other customers with a low number of transactions, the bank offers the Partner Start Account Package, which provides them with a cost-effective means of conducting their banking.
+As part of this package, CIB Bank waives the following fees during an initial discount period:

 - CIB Bank Mobile Application and CIB Internet Bank / CIB Bank Online registration fee (which is usually payable at the time the bank account agreement is concluded)